malenickymartin/object_detector/README.md

 ## Example

-This example will show complete process from rendering datasets and training model to running inference.
+This example will show you every necessery step from rendering datasets and training model to running inference.

 First you need to create two directories in "datasets" directory.
-One containing objects you want your detector to detect, second containing objects used in augumentations.
-Note that even if you do not want to you augumentations, you must create the directory, but you can leav it empty.
+One containing objects you want your detector to detect, second containing objects used for augumentations.
 You can see example directories, meshes and textures in "datasets/example-train" and "datasets/example-aug".

-The following command will create 25 renders and 25 masks, with default image size.
+The following command will create 25 renders without background and 25 masks, with default image size of 640x480.
 ```
 python3 -m renderer.render_model example-train 25
 ```
 Now make renders for the augumentation object.
+If you do not want to use other objects as augumentations, skip this command.
 ```
 python3 -m renderer.render_model example-aug 25
 ```
 Next step is to start training the model.
 With the following command, the detector will train for 10 epochs with batch size 4 and the target masks will be amodal.
 The model will be saved in "models/train-example-train_aug-example-aug/example-experiment".
+If you did not create augumentation dataset in previous step, leave the second argument empty.
 ```
-python3 -m detector.run_detector_training example-train example-aug -b 4 --num_epochs=10 -a -e example_experiment
+python3 -m detector.run_detector_training example-train --aug_dataset=example-aug -b 4 --num_epochs=10 -a -e example_experiment
 ```

 If you want to see how well the detector has trained you can use the following commands to create random image and test it:
 ```
-python3 -m generate_random_synthetic_image
+python3 -m generate_random_synthetic_image example-train mustard --aug_dataset=example-aug
+python3 -m run_inference example-train --aug_dataset=example-aug -e example_experiment
 ```
+After these two commands, the direcotry "models/train-example-train_aug-example-aug" will contain 5 test images, their ground true masks and results
+(masks predicted by detector).